 CPAP therapy is the most popular and effective sleep apnea treatment.
-A comfortable mask is worn over the nose as you sleep, delivering a quiet and gentle airflow which prevents the throat from collapsing, keeping the airway open.
+A comfortable mask is worn over the nose as you sleep, delivering a quiet and gentle airflow.
+The continuous airflow prevents the throat from collapsing and keeps the airway open.